ericatsydney/ericatsydney.github.io/_posts/2017-07-26-orm-php-framework-comparison.markdown

 // Lazy loading:
 // The sql will be executed when the related object is accessed.
+// N + 1 Query will be executed when there are N object instance returned.
 $temp = $object->VarName;

 // Eager loading: